-Katie Holmes, Jamie Foxx Going Strong; Tom Cruise Manhandled ‘Kennedys’ Star?
+Katie Holmes, Jamie Foxx Going Strong — Tom Cruise Manhandled ‘Kennedys’ Star?

-Katie Holmes, Jamie Foxx’s relationship is going strong but The Kennedys actress’ past with Tom Cruise is supposedly troublesome.
+Katie Holmes and Jamie Foxx’s relationship is going strong but The Kennedys actress’ past with Tom Cruise is supposedly troublesome.
 The 38-year-old actress seems to be enjoying her low-profile affair with Foxx.
-However, she keeps mum about her former relationship with Mission Impossible actor.
+However, she keeps mum about her former relationship with the Mission Impossible actor.

-Batman Begins actress and Jamie Foxx are dating for a long time now.
-Holmes and Dawson’s Creek star has never officially confirmed their relationship but their numerous sightings together are a telltale sign.
+The Batman Begins actress and Jamie Foxx have reportedly been dating for a long time now.
+Holmes has never officially confirmed their relationship but their numerous sightings together are a telltale sign.

 According to Life and Style Magazine, “Jamie is someone she can trust and have fun with.
 She’s getting everything from Jamie that she didn’t get with Tom.
 They’re very serious.”